nxPublic/outcast/README.md

 Now entering the stage of LTS and the approach of the release of Farthest Frontier (Crate Entertainments second game after Grim Dawn), it is clear that i cannot curate this project alone and neither do i want people to be dependend on me.

+A special thanks to the assistance of [NCJ](https://github.com/ncjsvr) for helping me brining everything back up to date and listing to my ramblings in discord.

-I have the hope that the the Grim Dawn & Farthest Frontier community can work together and report issues/bugs, maybe even fix them themself in this repository.
+I have the hope that we and the the Grim Dawn & Farthest Frontier community can work together and report issues/bugs, maybe even fix them themself in this repository.

 # Hosting
 As soon as this repository reaches a acceptable and working stage, i will create a Branch that will auto deploy to the Root server on Branch change.